neondatabase/website/content/docs/guides/branch-restore.md

 {branch_name}_old_{head_timestamp}
 ```

 You can use this backup to rollback the restore operation if necessary.
+The backup branches are listed on the **Branches** page in the Neon Console among your other branches.

 #### Changes apply to all databases